I-Bliss/DSA-KMS-CASE/README.md

 Dennis Kane is the Small Business Owner having the Highest sales with a total sales of 75,967

+Customers that Returned items initially was over 800 rows after the query was executed but using reduced it to top 10, they are; are Dorothy Badders in Home office Segment, Grant Carroll in Corporate Segment, Michelle  Lonsdale in Home Office and Carlos Soltero in Small Business Segment

+Based on Order Priority and Ship Mode, KMS did not appropriately spend shipping cost but it's understandable if they use the most expensive Ship mode ; Express Air, when the order priority is Critical but why use it wholesomely when the Order Priority is Low

+- Also, it was noticed that Regular Air and Express Air was the most used the most based on Order Priority.
+Hence, KMS was not economical with spending on Ship Mode at all.

 # About Me

 ILUPEJU BLESSING TAIWO